elastic/apm-agent-nodejs/docs/reference/custom-stack.md

 In a normal web application, you want to name transactions based on the route that matches the incoming HTTP request.
 So say you have a route to display posts on a blog identified by `GET /posts/{{id}}`.
 You want requests `GET /posts/12`, `GET /posts/42` etc to be grouped together under a transaction named `GET /posts/{{id}}`.

-If you are using Express, hapi, koa-router, Restify, or Fastify this naming happens automatically based on the names of your routes.
+If you are using Express, hapi, koa-router, or Fastify this naming happens automatically based on the names of your routes.
 If you use another framework or a custom router you will see that the transactions are simply grouped together in a few big chunks named "unknown route".
 In that case, you will need to help us out a little by supplying a name for each transaction.
 You can do that by calling [`apm.setTransactionName()`](/reference/agent-api.md#apm-set-transaction-name) at any time during the request with the name of the transaction as the first argument.

 Excerpt of an application using the [patterns](https://github.com/watson/patterns) module for route handling: